Creating Workflow Tasks

 Updating Workflow Tasks

-The main task that tracks the entire workflow have milestones each as its subtask, you can click on a subtask to quickly open the task details for that milestone.
+The main workflow has each milestone as its subtask, you can click on a subtask to quickly open the task details for that milestone.
 Note that milestones as subtasks cannot be removed or checked off but can be updated with a new due date and assigned to a different team member within the main workflow task.

 To close a workflow or milestone task, click "Close" in the task action dropdown located on the top right.